Dobuzi/SFND_lidar/README.md

-# Processing the Lidar Point Cloud with PCL
+# Processing the LiDAR Point Cloud with PCL

 ## Result